 How to Train Your Dog to Use Pee Pads – Step By Step Guide

-1. Take your pup and put them onto the pads several times every day for three days to a week.
+Then throughout the course of the day, take your pup and put them onto the pads whether or not they are going to potty for three days to a week.
 Your goal here is to accustom them to the pads.

 Even though dog pee pads usually already contain natural attractants that entice the dog to use them, it helps to streamline the process by dabbing a spare towel in a bit of their urine and place this towel under the pee pads.